edsilv/iiif-ecs-proposal/README.md

 `width` and `height` as direct properties of a canvas implies that a resource can always have spatial dimensions.
 Audio files for example do not.
 3D files would also require an extra `depth` value.
 I propose a `scale` component to encode these values if appropriate for the resource.

-[StringBody](https://www.w3.org/TR/annotation-model/#string-body) sets a precendent for including values directly into annotations.
+[StringBody](https://www.w3.org/TR/annotation-model/#string-body) sets a precedent for including values directly into annotations.
 I propose that the ecs schema overrides `body` to permit complex json data values typed per component.

 A component with a `motivation` of `scale` would accept a body containing only `x`, `y`, and `z` values.